Orleans, Loiret tourism & sightseeing

-Orleans is on the Loire River and is the main city in the Loiret department, and also in the Centre (Loire valley) region.
-It is located south of Paris and east of Le Mans.
-It is a large town with more than 300 000 inhabitants.
+Orleans is an important town on the Loire River, and the main city in both the Loiret department and also the Centre (Loire valley) region.
+Situated south of Paris and east of Le Mans, it is a large town with more than 300 000 inhabitants.

 Turning south towards the cathedral along the Place de l'Etape you reach the Orléans Tourist Office and the open area in front of the cathedral.
-One of the most splendid, and open to the public, is the Hotel Groslot in Place de l'Etape, a very ornate and distinguished 19th century red brick building with a fine interior of the period.
+One of the most splendid houses in Orleans, and open to the public, is the Hotel Groslot in Place de l'Etape, a very ornate and distinguished 19th century red brick building with a fine interior of the period.

-One important Orleans highlight is the Cathedral Sainte-Croix is the most important historic monument in the city, a 17th centre gothic style cathedral that has a great deal of impressive stonework ornamentation, in particular the facade which also features three large round windows and two square towers.
+The Cathedral Sainte-Croix is the most important historic monument in the city, a 17th centre gothic style cathedral with very old origins that has a great deal of impressive stonework ornamentation, in particular the facade which also features three large round windows and two square towers.
 The stained glass windows inside the cathedral were added in the year 2000.
 See Cathedral Sainte-Croix of Orléans for details.

 Near the cathedral you can also see a part of the walls that surrounded the original roman town.

 Time and energy permitting there are lots of other interesting sights to discover in Orleans.
 These include other religious highlights such as the medieval Crypt of Saint-Aignan, a subterranean ensemble of chapels dating from the early middle ages, and the remains of the Minimes convent and cloister.

-There are several well maintained parks and gardens in Orleans to discover and enjoy for example Parc Pasteur, the Parc Floral de la Source, and the 19th century botanical gardens at the Jardin des Plantes.
+There are several well maintained parks and gardens in Orleans, for example Parc Pasteur, the Parc Floral de la Source, and the 19th century botanical gardens at the Jardin des Plantes.
 A few kilometres south of the town, the Parc Floral de la Source is a large park that gains its name because the Loiret river has its source in the park and is one of the highlights of a visit to Orléans.
 See Parc Floral de la Source for details.

-The museums here include those dedicated to Natural Sciences and the History and Archaeology of Orleans.
-The most important museum in Orleans is the Museum of Fine Arts which has a very extensive collection of paintings and art works, mostly dating from the 16th to 18th centuries and including a famous painting of saint thomas the Apostle by Velasquez.
+The museums in the town include those dedicated to Natural Sciences and the History and Archaeology of Orleans.
+The most important museum in Orleans is the Museum of Fine Arts which has a very extensive collection of paintings and art works, mostly dating from the 16th to 18th centuries and including a famous painting of Saint Thomas the Apostle by Velasquez.

 As you would expect from a city the size of Orleans, there are a very large range of shops and restaurants, and all other facilities.
 The town has a large number of shops specialising in antiques.
-Several markets are held in the town each week, and tourists also enjoy the friday evening market in Place du Martroi.
+Several markets are held in the town each week, and visitors also enjoy the Friday evening market in Place du Martroi.

 Tourist classifications for Orleans

-Orleans is classified as a listed town of Art and History
+Orleans has received the following tourist classifications: listed town of Art and History ;

 The French version of this page is at Orleans (Francais)